Transform Your Workplace with Indigenous Wisdom & DEI That Matters.

 Water Warriors (2025)

-Working with Indigenous youth across the province of NL alongside SucSeed, we provided facilitation on both narrative sovereignty and creative writing to publish Water Warriors: the story of an Innu, Inuit, and Mi'kmaw child who band together to preserve our waterways.
+Working with Indigenous youth across the province of NL alongside SucSeed, Kalawikk provided facilitation in the areas of both narrative sovereignty and creative writing to publish Water Warriors: the story of an Innu, Inuit, and Mi'kmaw child who band together to preserve our waterways.

 Stolen Sisters (2025)